m9-kamoshuma/image_maker/README.md

 # img_mkr is a main code
-# images including non English languages can throw an error
+# images including non English filename and non jpeg filetype can throw an error